sylhare/sylhare.github.io/_posts/2019-08-21-Kubernetes-hands-on.md

 ### Daemon Set

-Daemon Set ensure that a copy of the pod runs on a selected set of nodes.
+Daemon Set ensures that a copy of the pod runs on a selected set of nodes.
 By default, all nodes in the cluster are selected.
 A selection criteria may be specified to select a limited number of nodes.

 ```yaml